world-class/REPL/kinks/level4/numerical_mathematics/README.md

 ### Lesson 2.2: Video 2.201 Arithmetic progressions
 **Partially fixed**.
 The transcript and subtitles do not appear at this moment.

+## Week 5
+### Lesson 2.5: Video 2.502 Series: sums of terms of sequences; summation symbol: sigma notation
+- At 20:38, the number `32` was skipped when calculating the sum of the series.

+### Lesson 2.5: Video 2.509 Finite sums
+- At 10:11, the summation for the term `k^2` is omitted.

+### Lesson 2.6: Practice quiz: 2.602 Limits of sequences
+- Question 1: There is no clear way to indicate that there is no limit or what the considered interval really is.

 ## Week 6
 ### Lesson 3.1: Video 3.101 Cartesian coordinates
 - There is no sound.
 For now, you can download the video [from this link](https://www.dropbox.com/s/922gj1vefoedx0y/3_101_cartesian_coordinates.mp4?dl=1).
 You can get the subtitles [from this link](https://www.dropbox.com/s/arvg0fuu7867vnl/3_101_subtitles-en.vtt?dl=1).
   - If you don't know how to add the subtitles to the video, try with [VLC media player](https://www.videolan.org/vlc/) (free): open the video (`3_101_cartesian_coordinates.mp4`) and from VLC, click at the top on `Subtitle`, then on `Add Subtitle File...` and open the subtitles file (`3_101_subtitles-en.vtt`).
 They will automatically be added and synced to the video.

+## Week 8
+### Summative quiz
+- The quiz doesn't let the student see what the mistakes are once the quiz has been submitted.